-- B. The maximum financial obligation of the County under this Agreement shall not exceed the sum referenced in the Schedules A and B. The maximum financial obligation is further limited by fiscal year, funding source and service modalities as delineated on the Schedules A and B. Contractor may not transfer funds between funding sources, modes of services, or go over 15% of a budgeted line item without the prior written approval of the Director or designee.
-Budget line items applicable to the 15% rule are: (1) Total Salaries & Benefits and (2) Individual Operating Expense items.
+- B. The maximum financial obligation of the County under this Agreement shall not exceed the sum referenced in the Schedules A and B. The maximum financial obligation is further limited by fiscal year, funding source and service modalities as delineated on the Schedules A and B. Contractor may not transfer funds between funding sources, modes of services, or exceed 10% of a budgeted line item without the prior written approval from DBH.
+Budget line items applicable to the 10% rule are: (1) Total Salaries & Benefits and (2) Individual Operating Expense items.
 The County has the sole discretion of transferring funds between funding sources or modes of services. - It is understood between the parties that the Schedules A and B are budgetary guidelines.
 Contractor must adhere to the budget by funding outlined in the Schedule A of the Contract as well as track year-to-date expenditures.
-Contractor understands that costs incurred for services not listed or in excess of the funding in the Schedule A shall result in non-payment to Contractor for these costs. - C. Contractor agrees to renegotiate the dollar value of this Contract, at the option of the County, if the annualized projected units of service (minutes/hours of time/days) for any mode of service based on claims submitted through March of the operative fiscal year, is less than 90% of the projected minutes/hours of time/days for the modes of service as reported in the Schedules A and B. - D. If the annualized projected units of service (minutes/hours of time/days) for any mode of service, based on claims submitted through March of the operative fiscal year, is greater than/or equal to 110% of the projected units (minutes/hours of time/days) reported in the Schedules A and B, the County and Contractor agree to meet to discuss the feasibility of renegotiating this Agreement.
-Contractor must timely notify the County of Contractor's desire to meet. - E. County will take into consideration requests for changes to Contract funding, within the existing contracted amount.
-All requests must be submitted in writing by Contractor to DBH Fiscal no later than April 15 for the operative fiscal year.
-Requests must be addressed to the Deputy Director of Administrative Services, written on organizational letterhead, and include an explanation of the revisions being requested. - F. If the Contractor provides services under the Medi-Cal program and if the Federal government reduces its participation in the Medi-Cal program, the County agrees to meet with Contractor to discuss renegotiating the total minutes/hours of time required by this Agreement. - G. Contractor Prohibited From Redirections of Contracted Funds:

-- 1. Funds under this Agreement are provided for the delivery of mental health services to eligible beneficiaries under each of the funded programs identified in the Scope of Work.
-Each funded program has been established in accordance with the requirements imposed by each respective County, State and/or Federal payer source contributing to the funded program. - 2.
-Contractor may not redirect funds from one funded program to another funded program, except through a duly executed amendment to this Agreement. - 3.
-Contractor may not charge services delivered to an eligible beneficiary under one funded program to another funded program unless the recipient is also an eligible beneficiary under the second funded program. - H. Contractor must establish and maintain effective internal controls over all funding awarded to Contractor by County to provide reasonable assurance that Contractor complies with Federal, State, and County statutes, regulations, and terms and conditions of the Contract. - I. The maximum financial obligation under this contract shall not exceed \$146,395 for the contract term. - J. The Schedules A and B will be submitted to, and approved by, the Director or designee at a later date.
+Contractor understands that costs incurred for services not listed or in excess of the funding in the Schedule A shall result in nonpayment to Contractor for these costs. - C. Contractor must establish and maintain effective internal controls over all funding awarded to Contractor by County to provide reasonable assurance that Contractor complies with Federal, State, and County statutes, regulations, and terms and conditions of the Contract. - D. Contractor Prohibited From Redirections of Contracted Funds: - Funds under this Agreement are provided for the delivery of mental health services to eligible beneficiaries under each of the funded programs identified in the Scope of Work.
+Each funded program has been established in accordance with the requirements imposed by each respective County, State and/or Federal payer source contributing to the funded program. - Contractor may not redirect funds from one funded program to another funded program, except through a duly executed amendment to this Agreement. - 3.
+Contractor may not charge services delivered to an eligible beneficiary under one funded program to another funded program unless the recipient is also an eligible beneficiary under the second funded program. - E. The maximum financial obligation under this contract shall not exceed \$947,303 for the contract term. - F. The Schedules A and B will be submitted to, and approved by, the Director or designee at a later date.